About oral sedation

-No prescribed drug -- for that matter no over-the-counter medication -- is completely without risk.
+No prescribed drug --and no over-the-counter medication for that matter -- is completely without risk.
 Some of the more powerful sedatives such as barbiturates pose the possibility of addiction along with a variety of unpleasant side effects.
 But the profile is very different for benzodiazepines like those used in sedation dentistry.
 These drugs are not addictive and do not carry many side effects.

 In the case of any medication, however, caution is always advised.
 Patients may react differently.
 For this reason the dentist will ask a series of questions about overall health and other prescriptions in order to minimize the likelihood of any harm.
 It's important to answer questions as accurately as possible to ensure a safe outcome.